1kb2/1kb2-s-Notes-for-CompTIA-Security-SY0-701/README.md

 # 1kb2-s-Notes-for-CompTIA-Security-SY0-701
 A clean, organized collection of my personal study notes for the CompTIA Security+ SY0-701 certification exam.
 All content is written in my own words to help others learn and review the updated Security+ objectives.

-# Security+ SY0-701 Study Notes by 1kb2
-A collection of my personal study notes for the CompTIA Security+ SY0-701 exam.
-These notes are my own summaries and explanations based on what I learned while studying, including insights inspired by the Sybex Study Guide.

----

 ## 📘 About
 This repository contains **original notes created by me (1kb2)** while preparing for the Security+ SY0-701 certification.